 - School systems and governments: provides valuable data to support high quality teaching and learning; and drives school improvement.

-If your child participated in the NAPLAN test you will get an individual report with their results.
+If your child participated in the NAPLAN test, this report will indicate:

 Information around school performance is published in summary and national reports as well as being available on the MySchool website.